-Applications are now open for PhD studentships starting in October 2018.
+Applications are now closed for our main admissions round for PhD studentships starting in October 2018.

 Please read the recruitment introduction for more information about eligibility, how to apply, and possibilities for further funding.

-Shortlisted applicants will be interviewed by EnvEast on 12/13 February 2018.
+Shortlisted applicants will be interviewed at UEA on 12 February 2018.

 Successful candidates who meet RCUK’s eligibility criteria will be awarded a NERC studentship.
 In most cases, UK and EU nationals who have been resident in the UK for 3 years are eligible for a full award.
 In 2018/19, the stipend will be £14,777.

 The deadline for applications ot this project is 8 February 2018.